theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ==================================================================================

 # CHANGELOGS
+09-01-20
+Enclaves no longer disband when recruiting one of their members (Non-Arc Legacy) Bloater Gland Harvest is enabled after completing "A Cure for All Seasons"

 08-30-20
 Added Several Functions to the Artillery Outpost
 Added Prepare Feast (Philippine Dishes) Function to Food Outposts